-The Van Baerle Trio was founded in 2004 by the pianist Hannes Minnaar, violinist Maria Milstein and cellist Gideon den Herder.
-The name of the trio refers to the street where it all started: the Van Baerle street in Amsterdam.
-The three musicians met there during their studies at the Conservatorium van Amsterdam, at a stone‘s throw from the Concertgebouw, which they consider as their musical home.
+The Van Baerle Trio was founded in 2004 by pianist Hannes Minnaar, violinist Maria Milstein and cellist Gideon den Herder.
+The trio takes its name from the street where it all started: Van Baerle Street, Amsterdam.
+The three musicians met there whilst studying at the Conservatorium van Amsterdam, a stone‘s throw from the Concertgebouw, which they now consider their musical home.

 Hannes Minnaar studied piano with Jan Wijn at the Amsterdam Conservatory, concluding his studies with distinction in 2009.
 Hannes won prizes at the Concours de Genève and the Queen Elisabeth Competition in Brussels.
 He has performed as a soloist with various orchestras, including the Royal Concertgebouw Orchestra, the Netherlands Radio Philharmonic, deFilharmonie, and the National Orchestra of Belgium, under conductors such as Herbert Blomstedt, Eliahu Inbal, Marin Alsop and Frans Brüggen.
 Hannes was awarded a Fellowship by the Borletti-Buitoni Trust in 2011.
 His debut CD with works by Rachmaninoff and Ravel as well as his second CD "Bach Inspirations" were highly praised both in the Netherlands and abroad.

-Violinist Maria Milstein was born in Moscow but grew up in France.
-She studied with Ilya Grubert in Amsterdam, with David Takeno in London and with Augustin Dumay at the Queen Elisabeth Music Chapel in Brussels.
-Maria is a prizewinner of international competitions such as ''Città di Brescia'' and "Premio Rodolfo Lipizer", and received the Kersjes Violin Award in the Netherlands.
-Maria won an Edison Award 2015 for her debut CD ''Sounds of War'' with Hanna Shybayeva.
-In 2016 Maria was awarded a Fellowship by the Borletti Buitoni Trust.
-In 2018 Maria will receive the Dutch Music Prize, the highest award for a classical musician in the Netherlands.
+Maria Milstein studied violin with Ilya Grubert in Amsterdam, with David Takeno in London and with Augustin Dumay at the Queen Elisabeth Music Chapel in Brussels.
+Prizewinner of international competitions such as "Città di Brescia" and "Premio Rodolfo Lipizer", Maria appears as a soloist with a.o. the Netherlands Radio Philharmonic, Essener Philharmoniker, the National Orchestra of Belgium and Residentie Orkest The Hague.
+Maria’s debut CD with Hanna Shybayeva received an Edison Award.
+Her second CD with Nathalia Milstein was chosen CD of the year by the Dutch press.
+Maria received a Fellowship by the Borletti Buitoni Trust and won the Dutch Music Prize, the highest award for a classical musician in the Netherlands.
 Maria plays a violin by Michel Angelo Bergonzi on loan from the Dutch Musical Instruments Foundation.

 Gideon den Herder studied cello with Monique Bartels in Amsterdam and Clemens Hagen in Salzburg, where he gained his master‘s diploma with distinction.
 He completed his training with Thomas Grossenbacher in Zürich, gaining there his Soloist‘s Diploma.
 He has also studied baroque cello with Jaap ter Linden and Roel Dieltiens.
 Gideon den Herder was named Young Music Talent of the Year in 2003; with the Trio Otono he won the "À Tre" early music competition in Trossingen, Germany in 2009.
-Since 2014, Gideon is principal cellist of the Residentie Orchestra in The Hague.
-He plays a cello by Giuseppe dall‘Aglio, and a bow attributed to Dominique Peccatte, both on loan to him from the Dutch Musical Instruments Foundation.
+Since 2014, Gideon is principal cellist of the Residentie Orkest The Hague, with whom he appeared as a soloist on several occasions.
+He plays a cello by Giuseppe dall‘Aglio, kindly on loan to him from the Dutch Musical Instruments Foundation.